 Color Grading Procedure

-- To be graded, diamonds must be loose, because once a diamond is set into metal the metal can affect the color we perceive.
+- To be graded, diamonds must be loose, because once a diamond is set into the metal, the metal can affect the color we perceive.
 For instance, a slightly yellow diamond could look more yellow set into yellow gold, or less yellow set into white gold or platinum.

 - A lettering system from D to Z is used to identify the amount of color present in each diamond, with D awarded only to rare, totally colorless diamonds.